 Lattice + LoRa: messaging across kilometres.

-Bluetooth and Wi-Fi cover the room, the building, the festival pocket.
-A USB-C LoRa dongle turns Lattice into a long-range radio that reaches across a town, a national park, or a stretch of coastline — with no cell network at all.
+Bluetooth and Wi-Fi cover the room you're in, maybe the building.
+Plug a USB-C LoRa dongle into the phone and Lattice turns into a long-range radio that reaches across a town or a national park, with no cell network anywhere in the chain.

 What LoRa is.

-LoRa ("Long Range") is a low-power radio standard from Semtech, used by hobbyists, agriculture, asset trackers, and increasingly by mesh-messenger projects like Meshtastic.
+LoRa ("Long Range") is a low-power radio standard from Semtech.
+Hobbyists use it, so does agriculture and asset tracking, and lately so do mesh-messenger projects like Meshtastic.
 It trades throughput for distance: about 5 kbps at the fast setting (SF7), down to 300 bps at the slow-and-far setting (SF12).
-A single Lattice packet takes ~30 seconds of airtime at SF7 — slow, but real, and free, and reaches places nothing else does.
+A single Lattice packet takes around 30 seconds of airtime at SF7.
+That's slow.
+But it's real, it's free, and it reaches places nothing else does.

-It is regulated.
-Each region has its own band, power limit, and duty-cycle rules.
-The dongle's firmware enforces them; Lattice double-checks the region matches the country you set in the app and refuses to transmit if there's a mismatch.
+It's also regulated.
+Each region has its own band, power limit and duty-cycle rules.
+The dongle's firmware enforces them, and Lattice double-checks the region against the country you set in the app and refuses to transmit if there's a mismatch.

 Get the right region.
-An EU868 dongle will not work legally or reliably in the US, and vice versa.
-Sellers list the band on the spec sheet — match it to your country before you buy.
+An EU868 dongle won't work legally or reliably in the US, and the same the other way round.
+Sellers list the band on the spec sheet, so match it to your country before you buy.

 How Lattice uses it.